 Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

-Tariffs and duties are revised constantly, so we highly recommend you reconfirm these regularly and before exporting.
+Tariffs and duties are revised constantly, so we highly recommend you confirm these before exporting to the United Arab Emirates.

 Non- Tariff Barriers